 I have many clients who live on a small budget.
 It wouldn’t be fair of me to ask for more money.

-So what if you like the groom and can’t afford to tip?
+So what if you like the groom but can’t afford anything extra?
 Easy, just show us some love and appreciation.

 A simple “Awesome job!” can be really uplifting, especially if we’re having a long day (we have a lot of those).

-Here’s something 10x better than a tip you can do for FREE: tell your friends about us.
+Here’s something 10x better that you can do for FREE: tell your friends about us.

 It can be as simple as tagging us in a picture of your groomed dog on Facebook.
 Or sharing our business page with your friends.